kekiel/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

     (.venv) ➜  nightlight
     ```

-1. Open the `app.py` file from the VS Code explorer and add the following code:
+1. Create a `receiver.py` file from the VS Code explorer and add the following code:

     ```python
     import json